-This page describes some of the tools that I find useful for academic research and writing.
-I will present a brief description of the functionality that each tool provides.
+This page describes some of the tools that I find useful for academic research and development.
 I will begin with Zotero which is an excellent reference management software and requires the least effort to learn.
-I will then discuss LaTeX along with the repository of resources that I maintain for using VSCodium to edit LaTeX and Markdown documents.
-I will conclude with the NeoVim configuration that I maintain for academic writing along with some brief remarks about the various utilities that this configuration provides.
+I will then discuss LaTeX along with the repository of resources that I created to help new users get started using VSCodium to edit LaTeX and Markdown documents.
+I will conclude with the NeoVim configuration that I maintain which integrates Claude Code, Avante, and Lectic for AI-assisted workflows along with the NixOS system configuration that provides the foundation for this development environment.

 Zotero